-In our view, in the event of a trip coincident with a system fault, more detail is required from the ESO and then more time is required for the User or Network Operator to investigate the situation with their plant or apparatus (including network assets).
-We elaborate further on this in the 'What is the proposed solution' section below.
+In the Proposer's view, in the event of a trip coincident with a system fault, more detail is required from the ESO and then more time is required for the User or Network Operator to investigate the situation with their plant or apparatus (including network assets).

+The section below elaborates further on the 'What is the proposed solution'.